hashgraph/stablecoin-studio/contracts/README.md

 # Other Scripts

-In addition to the compilation, build, test and documentation scripts we have already talked about, there are other scripts configured in `package.json` file:
+In addition to the compilation, build, test and documentation scripts we have already covered, there are other scripts configured in `package.json` file:

 Checks the contracts size in KiB.